Mirabilis jalapa [mih-RAB-ih-liss, ha-lap-a] is one of the most widely grown species of the family Nyctaginaceae.

 Another distinct feature, unlike most plants, its flowers open in the late afternoon or sometimes at dusk and only last till the next morning.

-It is this interesting plant characteristic which gave rise to one of its common names – 4 o’clock flower.
+It is this interesting plant characteristic that gave rise to one of its common names – the 4 o’clock flower.

-This flowering plant has tubular flowers or funnel-shaped fragrant flowers, but just like the flowering patter, the fragrance can vary.
+This flowering plant has tubular flowers or funnel-shaped fragrant flowers, but just like the flowering pattern, the fragrance can vary.